Should you put interests and hobbies on a resume? Learn the answer to this question, and pick up 5 tips that will help you do it right.

 A CareerBuilder study of 2200 hiring managers found the common resume buzzwords hiring managers hate most.

 What do they have in common?
-Most say you’re great, but don’t show proof.
+Most say you’re great, but don’t convey any actual information.

 Use resume words you can hook achievements to instead.